hkpeaks/peaks-consolidation/README.md

 ## Ultra Speed for Query Billion Rows

-In comparison to other consolidation solutions, such as Oracle HFM, SAP BPC, IBM Cognos Controller, and TM1, Peaks Consolidation's rule creation is extraordinarily straightforward for any user.
+Peaks Consolidation's rule creation is extraordinarily straightforward for any user.
 Furthermore, CurrentSetting enables you to use your computing device to deal with billions of rows of queries, whether it's a single file or a folder comprising numerous files.
 It can also serve as an interface to your database.
 Here's an example of rule creation:-

-1. Select{1000MillionRows.csv | Ledger(L10..L20)Account(15000..16000) ~ Table}
+1. Filter{1000MillionRows.csv | Ledger(L10..L20)Account(15000..16000) ~ Table}
-2. Select{Project(>B25,<B23)}
+2. Filter{Project(>B25,<B23)}
 3. GroupBy{Ledger, Account, Project, D/C, Currency
         => Sum(Quantity) Sum(Original Amount) Sum(Base Amount)}
 4. WriteFile{Table ~ FilterResults.csv}